 Without probate (sole accounts under £50,000, or joint accounts only): Straightforward cases are typically resolved in 2–4 weeks from the point where all documents have been received.
 Joint accounts are often updated within a few days of notification.

-With probate: The probate process itself takes an average of 16 weeks in England and Wales (source: gov.uk/applying-for-probate).
-Once Barclays receives the grant, account closure and fund release typically follows within 2–4 weeks.
+With probate: The probate process itself takes an average of around 16 weeks in England and Wales once the application is submitted (source: gov.uk/applying-for-probate, verified June 2026).
+For a full breakdown of timelines, see our guide to how long probate takes.
+Once Barclays receives the grant of probate, account closure and fund release typically follows within 2–4 weeks.

 There is no way to speed up Barclays’ internal processing, but providing complete documents from the start avoids the back-and-forth that most delays come from.
-Call with your BRV reference number rather than starting from scratch each time.
+Always call with your BRV reference number rather than starting from scratch.

-For personal loans and overdrafts, call 0333 202 7412.
-Outstanding balances are recovered from the estate.
+For personal loans and overdrafts, outstanding balances are recovered from the estate.
+Raise these through the bereavement line on 0800 068 2238 (option 2 if you’ve already notified).

 For foreign currency accounts, call 03459 757 575.